 Prior to joining CEI, McDonald served as president for Horizon West Transmission (HWT) (a subsidiary of NextEra Energy, Inc.), where he formed the HWT Transmission Utility regulated by the CPUC and drove strategic growth of FERC 1000 competitive transmission asset development, construction and P&L management in the Western Region.

-Brian spent 11 years at Pacific Gas & Electric (PG&E) in senior management roles including Renewable Development, Gas Operations and Electric Transmission Operations, directing large programs and major capital projects.
-He led the 500 MW Solar Photovoltaic (PV) Program.
-At the time, these PV projects were the first utility-owned renewable projects in the U.S. He also led the execution of the $2 billion Pipeline Safety Enhancement Program (PSEP), and $3 billion Electric Transmission Major Projects and Programs group.
-Before PG&E, Brian worked at Calpine Corporation as a development director and then as emerging technologies director, where he was responsible for more than $2 billion in power generation projects.
+McDonald spent 11 years at Pacific Gas & Electric (PG&E) in senior management roles including Renewable Resource Development, Gas Operations and Electric Transmission Operations, directing large-scale programs and major capital projects.
+He led the 500 MW Solar Photovoltaic (PV) Program, the first utility-owned renewable projects in the U.S. He also led the execution of the $2 billion Pipeline Safety Enhancement Program (PSEP), and $3 billion Electric Transmission Major Projects and Programs team, Electric Transmission Contract Management team, the Mobile Home Park Program, Battery Storage Development, Compressed Air Energy Storage (CAES) and Wave Connect Programs.

-Brian is a registered professional mechanical engineer (P.E.) in California, holds a bachelor’s degree in mechanical engineering from Sacramento State University and an MBA from Saint Mary’s College.
+He is a registered professional mechanical engineer (P.E.) in California, holds a bachelor’s degree in mechanical engineering from Sacramento State University and an MBA from Saint Mary’s College.
 He is a Lean Six Sigma Green Belt.

 Stanford University Graduate School of Business, Strategically Leading Executive Education